posthtml/posthtml-components/examples/src/md/introduction.md

 If you are familiar with Laravel Blade, this is also how Blade handle this.

-As said early, class and style are merged by default, if you want to override them, just prepend `override:` to the attributes:
+As said early, `class` and `style` are merged by default, if you want to override them, just prepend `override:` to the attribute name:

 ```html
 <!-- src/index.html -->